 - Another sketch involved The A-Team as a bunch of Vietnam veterans whose experiences had made them psychopathic drug addicts.
 Cue copious amounts of drug taking and extreme violence.

-- Embarrassing Superpower: One sketch has a professor who comes up with A Date with Rosie Palms-powered Time Travel.
+- Embarrassing Superpower: One sketch has a professor who comes up with masturbation-powered Time Travel.

 - Flanderization: As opposed to Mock the Week, Frankie's act here is almost entirely offensive for the sake of being offensive.

 - Grievous Harm with a Body: In the A Team parody, Face manages to decapitate an enemy mook by swinging Murdoch around by the legs.

 - Intimate Healing: In the "Green Mile" parody, the central character heals people in much the same way as in the source material; however, he does it by having sex with them.

 - Kids Are Cruel: The whole point of the "Wee Hing" sketch.

 - No Celebrities Were Harmed: Averted with George Michael's Highway Code.

 - Running Gag: The cowboy at the end of almost each episode and masturbation jokes.